UNC-Libraries/SCTS-Documentation/Additions.md

 Series 3.
 Pictures

+## Adding a New Series
+Perhaps the addition consists of an entirely new category of materials.

+Series 1.
+Correspondence

+Series 2.
+Diaries

+Series 3.
+Pictures

+**Series 4A.
+Audiovisual Materials (Addition of March 2020)**

+## Multiple formats in one addition
-Perhaps the addition consists of several different kinds of materials.
+Or the addition may consist of several different kinds of materials.
 For a variety of reasons, it may not make sense to divide these up according to the original series arrangement:

 Series 1.
 Correspondence